Back To Basics – Project Planning – Project Delivery Schedule

 Table 1: 5 steps to create project delivery schedule

-These five steps will help us create project schedule and it would become a baseline for a given project.
+These five steps will help us create project delivery schedule and it would become a baseline for a given project.
 The project schedule may change as project progress; this change can be attributed to change in scope, deliverables, quality and risk aspects of the project.

 What do you think of this post?
 Let me know your feedback & comments.